chistyakoviv/social_network_system_design/README.md

   - maximum post length is 1000 characters
   - maximum message length is 1000 characters
   - maximum media file size is 5 MB
+  - the number of media files attached to a post is limited to 1

   ## Basic calculations